 Non-rapid eye movement (NREM) sleep has three stages that can be detected by brain electrical activity (EEG) waves.

 REM sleep alternates with NREM sleep about every 90 minutes.
 A person with normal sleep usually has four to five cycles of REM and NREM sleep during a night.

 A sleep study measures your sleep cycles and stages by recording:

 Air flow in and out of the lungs during breathing

 Blood oxygen levels

 Brain waves (EEG)

 Electrical activity of muscles

-CPAP Titration Study – This study is used to set the right level of continuous positive airway pressure (CPAP) for a person who will receive CPAP therapy as a result of their sleep disorder, such as Obstructive sleep apnea (OSA), Central sleep apnea (CSA) or Hypoventilation and hypoxemia.
+CPAP Titration Study – This study is used to set the right level of continuous positive airway pressure (CPAP) for a person who will receive CPAP therapy as a result of their sleep disorder, such as Obstructive sleep apnea (OSA).

 For information or to schedule an appointment, call 516-218-9097